 As per the Approved Mine, the Project mining area would be located more than 1 km from the Namoi River at is closest point.

-Whitehaven’s peer-reviewed modelling and analysis detailed in the Environmental Impact Statement shows that any mine related impacts on the Namoi River floodplain would be consistent with the requirements of the draft Upper Namoi Floodplain Management Plan.
+Whitehaven’s peer-reviewed modelling and analysis detailed in the Environmental Impact Statement shows that any mine related impacts on the Namoi River floodplain would be consistent with the requirements of the Upper Namoi Floodplain Management Plan.

-The rail spur and associated rail crossing over the Namoi River have been designed so they will be consistent with the requirements of the draft Upper Namoi Floodplain Management Plan.
+The rail spur and associated rail crossing over the Namoi River have been designed so they will be consistent with the requirements of the Upper Namoi Floodplain Management Plan.

 Peer reviewed assessment of proposed extension activities on the water table indicate that no significant water table drawdown are envisaged or likely given the demonstrated hydrogeological conditions.

-It is significant that the Vickery Mine will be located on land that has been mined previously and is of low agricultural value.
+The mine will be located on land that has been mined previously and is of low agricultural value.

 In line with our Land Management Strategy, Whitehaven leases a significant portion of our land holdings back to local farmers to maximise its sustainable economic use.